 (Note: I didn’t add additional nuts and washers this time to make this a true wind chime.
 If you’d like to, just add more washers along the yarn when you’re stringing it through.
 It’ll clang against the side of the tin cans.)

 Then hang it somewhere low enough that the kids can decorate it!

 A snowman craft made using marshmallows is an easy beginner hands on activity!

 I just simply tied the ribbon around the yarn loosely for the scarf.
 The rest Henry did!

 I took our snowman craft outside and hung on the porch.

-(The Frosty Snow flakes fall off every time you bump it, so if you’d like to keep it inside, maybe don’t use them).
+(The Frosty Snow flakes (affiliate link) fall off every time you bump it, so if you’d like to keep it inside, maybe don’t use them).

 The boys wanted to be able to see their snowman from the windows, so I had to make sure it was strategically placed!